-In July, 2007 Anne Ewers assumed the role of President & CEO of Kimmel Center, Inc. The $35 million organization which owns and operates the Kimmel Center and manages the Academy of Music, is home to eight resident companies.
-Additionally, KCI assumed the management of the University of the Arts' Merriam Theater in August, 2009.
-The Kimmel Center also presents a panoply of its own offerings including Broadway, world and pop music, classical, and jazz.
+In July, 2007 Anne Ewers assumed the role of President & CEO of Kimmel Center, Inc. The $40 million organization owns and operates the Kimmel Center and manages the Academy of Music and the Merriam Theatre, homes to eight resident companies.
+The Kimmel Center also presents a panoply of its own offerings including Broadway, jazz and popular mix.

 Anne Ewers became President & CEO of Utah Symphony & Opera in July 2002 following the merger of the two performing arts organizations.
 During her tenure, she doubled the organization's endowment from $18 million to $36 million, turned a structural deficit of $1.8 million into a $360,000 surplus, founded the Deer Valley Music Festival which generates $1.9 million annually, launched the symphony on its first European tour in 19 years netting $850,000 and recorded the symphony's first CD in 15 years.

-Active in her community and in several professional organizations, Ms. Ewers is a board member and a member of the Executive Committee of the Philadelphia Chamber of Commerce, is a board member of The Philadelphia Convention & Visitors Bureau and a frequent panelist for the National Endowment for the Arts.
+Active in her community and in several professional organizations, Ms. Ewers serves on the Executive Committee and the Board of the Greater Philadelphia Chamber of Commerce, the Board of the Greater Philadelphia Cultural Alliance and is a member of the Philadelphia Women’s Forum.
+She is also a frequent panelist for the National Endowment for the Arts.

-Ms. Ewers holds both a Bachelor of Arts in Theatre and Bachelor of Music from Fontbonne College (1974) and a Master of Music in Opera Production from the University of Texas at Austin (1977).
+Ms. Ewers has a Bachelor of Arts in theatre and Bachelor of Music from Fontbonne University (1974) and a Master of Music in opera production from the University of Texas at Austin (1977).